foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 ## Install and launch Foundry
 <a id="D16" href="#D16">D16.</a>  Login to [FoundrVTT](https://foundryvtt.com) and navigate to the **Purchased Licenses** page.

-<a id="D17" href="#D17">D17.</a>  Click on the gear icon (:link:) next to the **Node.js** latest version to copy a download url.
+<a id="D17" href="#D17">D17.</a>  Select the latest stable version and Linux in the downloads options.
+Click on the :link:`Timed URL` button to copy a download url.

-> Be sure to click the gear icon (:link:) and not the link itself to copy and authenticated temporary download link.
+> Be sure to click the :link:`Timed URL` and not the :download:`Download` button to copy and authenticated temporary download link.
 This link will expire in 5 minutes, after which it will need to be copied again from the gear. {.is-info}

 <a id="D18" href="#D18">D18.</a>  Run the following commands, pasting the download url where you see `<download url>`.
 In most terminals, you can right click to paste the copied url.
 ```